-Tandem skydiving is an excellent way to experience this popular extreme sport.
-People, though, have a number of fears about skydiving.
+Do you want to experience the feeling of tandem skydiving with this popular extreme sport?
+Many say they do but few actually accomplish it.
+People often have a number of fears about skydiving.
 One myth is that you can’t breathe while you’re free-falling.
 That is certainly not true, otherwise, jumpers wouldn’t be conscious when they reached the ground.
 Another concern is that your chute may fail to open.
 Student chutes are typically safer than other chutes, so this isn’t a real concern.
 Most chutes are now rigged with automatic opening devices, so not opening your chute on time shouldn’t really be a worry.
 Despite these assurances, people still worry about the safety of skydiving.
 Tandem skydiving is an excellent way to experience the sport without worrying about the nagging doubts that plague people’s minds.

 Tandem is the most popular way of experiencing jumping for novice skydivers.
 Students are required to attend about thirty minutes of instruction.
 During this time, they will meet the instructors they will be jumping with, probably watch instructional videos about the jump, go over safety procedures and then get fitted to the equipment they’ll be using.
 Additionally, students learn how to leave the aircraft, how to free fall and what to do in terms of body position as they land.